JesseChavez/puma-vim/README.md

-# My initial Vim colorscheme
+# Vim Puma Color Scheme

-the initial template was jellybeans
+# Credits

+- jellybeans vim color scheme was used as starting point.